coast-framework/lighthouse/README.md

-; if you're unsure of what's about to happen, run this instead ; it will output the migration sql instead (lighthouse.sql/migrate todos-users)
+; if you're unsure of what's about to happen, run this instead ; it will output the migration sql instead (sql/migrate todos-users)

-; there is a version of each function (q, pull, insert, update!, upsert, delete) ; in the sql namespace if you're ever like what the heck is happening?
+; there is a version of each function (q, pull, insert, update!, upsert, delete) ; in the lighthouse.sql namespace if you're ever like what the heck is happening?
-; also, PR's welcome 😎!
 ```

 Made a mistake with a column name?
 No problem, rename columns like this